sudeeprp/default-coding/modeling-needs-techniques.md

 ### Example

-As Field Engineer, I need installation interface/GUI to comission the visit-counter software in a store so that the customer has a full functioning solution.
+As Field Engineer, I need installation interface/GUI to commission the visit-counter software in a store so that the customer has a full functioning solution.

 [**Acceptance Criteria**](modeling-needs-acceptance-criteria.md):

 The installation interface shall

-- the app shall provide configuration of the software on android & ios
+- the app shall provide configuration of the software on android & iOS
-- the app interfaces with hardware to provide test results - no false postives and false negatives
+- the app interfaces with hardware to provide test results - no false positives and false negatives
 - the app shall provide for manual entry of local wifi configuration, provided power and wifi router are present
 - the system shall automatically connect to the backend
 - the app shall indicate a successful or unsuccessful connection

 ---